It’s no secret thatknowing how to start investing when you’re a total beginner can be intimidating at first.

-Having a clear investment plan will give you a ton of clarity as you begin investing.
+Having a clear investment plan will give you a ton of clarity as you start investing.

-Let’s review the third step below and compare some of the different types of investments you can consider as a beginner.
+Let’s review the third step below and compare some of the different types of investments you can consider as a beginner investor.

 We’ll get into more detail on investment types in the next chapter – but for now, let’s review some of the high-level information to get you started!